nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

 ## What Is Permission Control Of Smart Contract

-The permission control of a smart contract refers to whether the contract caller has permission to invoke the function in the contract.
-There are two types of permission control: owner permission control and other permission control.
+The permission control of a smart contract refers to whether the contract caller has permission to invoke a given function in the contract.
+There are two types of permission control: owner permission control, and other permission control.

 Owner permissions control: Only the creator of the contract can call this method, other callers can not call the method.